BatuhanTekin/Batuhan_Tekin_CarGame/README.md

 That's a case project
 Project Duration : 2 Days

+Project Defination :
+Control car with left and right side on screen.
+Every time you reach target you will control new car old cars always follow the path that reach target when you controlled If you crash car restart.

 HOW TO CREATE LEVEL

 RIGHT CLICK TO SCENE > CREATE NEW LEVEL